Curtains vs Acoustic Wall Panels: Which Should You Choose?

 Best Use Case:

-• Choose Curtains → Bedrooms, living rooms, privacy, light blocking.
+• Choose Curtains → Light blocking, privacy, window coverage

 What Are the Best Rooms for Wall Panels?

-• Home offices – to reduce noise during calls
+• Home offices – cut down background noise during calls

-• Music rooms or studios – to control echo
+• Music rooms or studios – control echo and sound reflections

-They’re also great in restaurants, lobbies, and co-working spaces—anywhere you want good acoustics and a modern design.
+They’re also a strong fit for restaurants, lobbies, and co-working spaces—anywhere sound control and a clean, modern look matter.

 What Are Some Common Mistakes to Avoid?

-If you’re thinking about wall panels, here are things to watch out for:
+If you’re planning to install acoustic wall panels, here are a few things to avoid:

-• Wrong placement: Panels work best when placed at ear level, on parallel walls, and in corners.
+• Poor placement: Panels should be placed where sound reflects most—typically at ear level, across from each other on walls, and in key reflection points.

-So, Should You Pick Curtains or Foam Wall Panels?
+So, Should You Pick Curtains or Acoustic Wall Panels?

 Want help picking the right wall panel?